For a better look http://www.angelfire.com/mb2/battle_hastings_1066/hastingsmaps.html

 What was the mental state of these two men on the eve before battle?
 William was buoyant, asssured and confident of a victory, with everything going his way.
 So far, he had been lucky, but he wouldn’t have seen it as just luck; everything that had happened so far was God’s will: the change of wind, the safe sea crossing, the safe landing with no opposition.
 And now Harold was out of his safe place in London and coming to him.
 He was confident that he would win tomorrow.
 He had the papal banner to prove he had the right of it.
 God was on his side.

 Harold, I’m guessing, would have been in quite a different state of mind from William.
 He had recently marched north to destroy his brother and the Norsemen.
 His brother… dead.
 Not happy news to give to his mother and sister.
 So Tostig had betrayed him, but he was still his brother.
 The psychological impact this must have had on him would have been traumatic.
-And just when he thought he had dealt with all he needed to deal with that year, along comes the news that William was waiting on his doorstep.
-The stress of rousing his men, having to march back down in just a few days, again, must have put a considerable amount of pressure on him.
-And then, he hears that the pope had excommunicated him.
+And just when he thought he had dealt with all he needed to deal with that year, along comes the news that William was raiding his lands on his doorstep.
+The stress of rousing his men, having to march back down in just a few days, must have put a considerable amount of pressure on him.
+And then, he hears a rumour that the pope had excommunicated him.
 The Roman de Rou, would claim that this caused men to desert him before the battle had even started.
-Harold would now know, that God had deserted him and the effect on his psyche would have been tremendous.
+God had deserted him and the effect on his psyche would have been tremendous.

 Gravett C (2000) Hastings 1066 The Fall of Saxon England Osprey Publishing Ltd, Oxford.